hall-n/hall-n.github.io/~Outline.md

 - Mention your methods/research design.
 - Outline the dissertation structure (introduce the main points that you will discuss in the order they will be presented).

-**Normally, the introduction is roughly 10% of a dissertation word count.**

 ## Literature Review
  *which can be included in the introduction rather than as a separate chapter.
 Check with your supervisor if you are unsure.*